 Here’s a good demonstration and explanation of the exercise by Howcast (YouTube embed.
 Content not created or owned by ElderStrength.com):

 5. Front support

 Front support, also known as the plank is a variation of a normal calisthenics plank.
 It’s performed with straight arms instead of elbows like a typical plank.
-Because of this it’s challenging on both the core and the upper body.
-The fron support will challenge your whole body.
+Because of this, it’s challenging on both the core and the upper body.
+The front support will challenge your whole body.

-We hope you enjoyed our five simple Pilates exercises for seniors you can do at home.
+I hope you enjoyed these tips for simple Pilates exercises for seniors you can do at home.
 If you have any questions, don’t hesitate to leave a question in the comments section below.
-We will get back to you shortly.
+I will get back to you shortly.

-Just beware of that many claims of it are not scientifically proven.
-If you have a good instructor and take your time and learn the movements, it can be very effective, but for most health club and home Pilates exercisers traditional strength training might be a safer bet.
+Just beware that many claims of it are not scientifically proven.
+If you have a good instructor and take your time and learn the movements, it can be very effective.
+But for most health club and home Pilates exercisers traditional strength training might be a safer bet.

 Thank you for reading.
-If you enjoy reading about strength training, health and fitness tips for seniors please subscribe to our newsletter and bookmark our site.
+If you enjoy reading about strength training, and health and fitness tips for seniors please subscribe to the newsletter and bookmark my site.